skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

    <img width="400" alt="Secret protection configuration settings" src="https://github.com/user-attachments/assets/7b999e54-dbf4-400d-8730-17b96bc06de1" />

-### :keyboard: Activity: Commit a token
+### :keyboard: Activity: Commit a sensitive file

-Now let's commit a new token to see how it works.
-Don't worry, this is an inactive credential.
+Now let's (accidentally) commit a sensitive file to see how it works.
+Don't worry, these is are inactive credentials.

 1. In the header of your repository, click the **Code** tab.